-Kathryn Johnson is the project engineer and team lead for the Hornet Health Assessment & Readiness Tool (HhART) development, supporting the BDS F/A-18 Program.
-HhART is focused on developing capabilities to assess and monitor aircraft system health by using data and engineering knowledge to provide timely, enhanced troubleshooting guidance that will improve aircraft readiness and aircraft safety by reducing maintenance man hours and improving aircraft system health.
+Kathryn Johnson is the Program Manager for Data Analytics development, supporting the BDS F/A-18 Program, focused on developing capabilities to assess and monitor aircraft system health by using data and engineering knowledge to provide timely, enhanced troubleshooting guidance which will improve aircraft readiness and aircraft safety.

 Jen Watson Perez